Batman vs. Superman Movie Set Made Into Bat Houses

 However, Katherine also sees how owning a pet can also influence your personality.
 You're personality is not fixed, so maybe if you're not particularly extroverted but you adopt a dog, you are now out walking your dog and meeting people in your neighborhood that you've never seen before and maybe you are becoming slightly more extraverted.

 So is there any research about which of the sexes are drawn more to cats or to dogs?
 Katherine is not aware if there is.
-In her study, she didn't find any differences.
+In the study, she didn't find any differences.

 Can't Have a Dog?
 Why Not Borrow One!